superDoubling/cursor-to-idea/README.md

 ### Custom Keyboard Shortcuts

-The default shortcut is `Cmd+Y`.
+The default shortcut is `Cmd+Shift+Y`.
 You can customize it in VS Code's keyboard shortcuts settings:

 1. Open the Command Palette (Cmd+Shift+P)
 2. Search for "Preferences: Open Keyboard Shortcuts"